 For the religious to fall short of the standards [a standard is a type of flag ordinarily used as a type of identification], which recommends them to the world and to be found out is devastating in at least two ways.
 First, there is that terrible accusation of hypocrite and second, the expected attacks against their faith.
 Not only is the individual called a ‘fake’ but their long-held belief system is also called into question.
 The believer or the secularist for that matter who dares to go public with their moral standard is setting himself or herself up for the inevitable failure.
+In different but also in some very similar ways there is a resistance to both the believer and the non-believer who exists and moves about in the world.
+Moral excellence belongs to none.
+We are all works in progress saint and sinner alike.
 Who then is the perfect one ["as good as it is possible to be"] living and walking amongst us?
 The only question seems to be whether our transgressions remain secret or are exposed by some ‘accident’ of history; or a betrayal by a friend; or by our own digital footprint.
 Nowadays, too, there is the added pressure and anxiety on the believer to appear ‘church like’ on account of the cynical view and increased scrutiny placed on faith-based communities, particularly by the progressively popular ‘anti-religion’ movements which ironically share demonstrable rudiments with religious fundamentalism.

 So what to do especially during times when everybody seems to be on the lookout for ‘virtue signalling’?
 Human beings who are trying to practise some form of goodness within one of these faith-based communities are being more and more hunted out of existence as if some kind of sport.
 There is a hard choice to be made.
 Keep testifying to those things we hold of value knowing full well we shall fall short of our standard, or remain silent before an increasingly cynical world and say nothing that we might remain protected from scorn and likely ridicule.
 Writers for instance of such little and imperfect reflections as this present one are particularly susceptible, for compromises and contradictions knock everyday on their doorstep.
 So then, it has been more than once that I have questioned myself whether I should stop uploading such entries.
 But I cannot stop.
 Even, if only for the entirely selfish reasons of self-therapy.
 And so the inner turmoil of being “mine own executioner” is the price I pay.

 This anxiety of being ‘caught out’ [whether a religious or not] has the potential to paralyse the sensitive heart, to silence and to instil a sickening fear into the mind.
 It could leave a fellow human being in ruins as they go about trying to conquer their own private demons.
-Is it let's say hypocritical, to warn and to speak out on the shattering consequences of addiction if one is in secret fighting against an addiction him or herself?
+Is it let's say hypocritical, to warn and to speak out on the shattering consequences of addiction if one is in secret fighting against an addiction himself or herself?
 Who knows more than the compulsive obsessive for example or the addicted of the limitless lure and ‘bloodletting’ of their diseases?
 Understanding the neuropsychology of addictive disorders is a lot harder than the easier option of a too hasty judgement.
 Our greatest teachers have been the “wounded healers” of our world who have dared speak when they themselves were near enough to burning.
 Is he or she to keep silent, lest they be called out and labelled a ‘hypocrite’?
 It is a question which a large number of us will have to face.
 Whether and despite our imperfections and deviations from our ideal standards, for we are all broken in one way or another and we are [most of us at least] a walking quilt of patches, to keep on spiritually striving or to allow for the fear of falling short to dowse our spirit and so burying our authentic voice?
 We all want to appear credible and for our reputations to bear significance, the accusation of hypocrisy fills most of us with a sickening dread.
 Particularly in present times with that appalling association of ‘brand name’ to identity.
 It is for the individual to decide, to accept all manner of calumny if need be, or to be a crowd pleaser.
-“Your life is your Life, don’t let it be clubbed into dank submission” the inimitable Bukowski tells us.
+“Living a life that matters doesn’t happen by accident,” writes Michael Josephson in a thought-provoking reflection.
 For there is little doubt that sooner or later we will hear that demoralising sound of stones crashing into our windows.

 It is a sad but undeniable truth that we fall, and fall ‘short of the mark’ daily.
 Transgression of one type or the other is our common lot.
-We also carry a big sack of contradictions.
+We also carry a big sack of contradictions which discourages and holds us down.
 But we should not despair nor disregard the intent of our hearts which point to the nobler side of ourselves.
 What things are these heart, and soul, and spirit?
-They are your inner voice [your conscience], and those invisible forces [of nature] which animate you and give you awareness, which differentiate between The Odyssey and the Sutras, that is, your consciousness.
+They are your inner voice [your conscience], and those invisible forces [of nature] which animate you and give you awareness, which differentiate between The Odyssey and the Apocalypse, that is, your consciousness.
 It is vital we do not betray ourselves by giving up on what our soul whispers to us in the still of the night, when it reveals to us the truth of who we are called to become.
+Endurance will bring its own restoration.
 Every path worth taking is strewn with obstacles, but in essence that is what growth is all about: the ‘struggle’.
 This is the ongoing story behind all of the great odysseys in literature.
 Think also on the ‘lowly’ caterpillar which despite its unglamorous state continues on its journey to reveal itself one of nature’s most ethereal creatures, the butterfly.
 In terms of “us” this could be translated into the psychology of human development and the search for meaning.

 A command rings out within me: “Dig!
 What do you see?”